davidhalter/jedi/docs/docs/features.rst

         node.| # complete here

-assignment, for-loop and with-statement type hints (all python versions).
+assignment, for-loop and with-statement type hints (all Python versions).
 Note that the type hints must be on the same line as the statement

 ::